Getting started with 3D printing

 3. Print

-- Choose and load your filament colour.
+- Choose and load your filament (the plastic it prints with) on the printer.

 3D printing isn’t a fast process.
-Unless your design is very small you will probably need to leave and pick it up later.
+Unless your design is small you will probably need to leave and pick it up later.